vtex-apps/on-view/docs/README.md

 ### `useOnView`

-It will call the `onView` function when the HTML element is inside the viewport.
-Differs from [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) in that this hook doesn't use setState, using a callback approach instead, to improve performance by preventing re-rendering.
+The `onView` function is called whenever the HTML element is inside the viewport.
+It differs from [react-intersection-observer](https://www.npmjs.com/package/react-intersection-observer) in that it uses a callback approach instead of using a `setState`, improving performance by preventing unnecessary re-renders.

 ```tsx
 import React from 'react'